“Bogus Bullet Theory Dream” by Dan Grossman

 reaching out to each other.
 When I walked up,

-Trump wanted to give him a role.
-MLK was despairing;
+that Trump wanted to give him a role.
+MLK

 to overcome,” he said.
 RFK just saw Shakespearian

-tragedy.“All the world’s a stage,” he said.
-It
+irony.
+“All the world’s a stage,” he said.

-wasn’t the first time used a good quote instead
+It wasn’t the first time he used a good quote instead

 of an original thought.
 Often this was good enough.